-I had an epiphany of sorts while in San Deigo.
+I had an epiphany of sorts on my dream of becoming an accomplished equestrian while on vacation in San Deigo.
 My next dream, perhaps my “true” dream, appeared right in front of me.
 I’m not ready to say what it is yet.
 Realization of it is a long, long way off and may, in the end, be impossible.
-But, I’ve spent a lot of time the past few days thinking about how to make it come true.
+But, I’ve spent a lot of time in the past few days thinking about how to make it come true.
 It suddenly occurred to me that in order to move on to that dream, I need to accomplish my current dream first.

 I tend to have difficulty keeping focus.
 Just ask my husband–he’s used to me jumping from one thing to the other and never finishing any of them: I’m going to write a book, I’m going to start a cake decorating business, I’m going to become a paramedic, speech therapist, learn Spanish, learn French, become a photographer, go back to teaching horseback riding, go to Africa (that one we actually did), become a journalist . . . you get the picture.
 I’ve investigated each of those and started down the path only to lose interest, get discouraged, or become distracted by something else.

-Note: Articles by Guest Post Contributors may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.